oyaprotocol/node/README.md

 * **Cloud Platforms (AWS, Google Cloud, DigitalOcean, etc.):** Use orchestration tools (e.g., Kubernetes or Docker Swarm) or managed container services (such as AWS Fargate or Google Cloud Run) to deploy your Docker image.

-Follow these instructions to deploy your application using Docker, ensuring a portable deployment strategy that works across multiple environments.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request with your changes.
 When contributing, please ensure your code adheres to the project's style guidelines and passes all tests.